Beyond the Pitch

 5 Reasons to Help CBUS Entrepreneurs Succeed

-The impact that the 170+ First Connect mentors and experts have on CBUS startup companies is amazing.
+The impact that the 170+ mentors and vetted service providers have on CBUS startup companies is amazing.

 From industry advice to connections to the first customer to leads on critical hires, these leaders help accelerate our region’s entrepreneurial success.

-Recently we asked a few of our First Connect participants why they do it and how they get such remarkable results.
+We asked a few of our clients how they get such remarkable results.